 ii) all subscribed S-NSSAIs marked as default are either not allowed or are subject to network slice-specific authentication and authorization;

-the network shall set the 5GMM cause value to #62 "No network slices available" and may include the rejected NSSAI.
+the network shall set the 5GMM cause value to #62 "No network slices available".
+If the UE had included requested NSSAI in the REGISTRATION REQUEST message then the network shall include the rejected S-NSSAI(s) in the rejected NSSAI IE of the REGISTRATION REJECT message.
+Otherwise the network may include the rejected NSSAI.

 If the AMF receives the initial registration request along with the authenticated indication over N2 reference point on non-3GPP access and does not receive the indication that authentication by the home network is not required over N12 reference point, the network shall set the 5GMM cause value to #72 "Non-3GPP access to 5GCN not allowed".